andy5211d/DR2TVOverlay/ReadMe.md

 require a WiFi connection, something not generally used for a Diverecorder set-up!

 Make the main overlay dynamic in its length so as to remove the 'white space' when events have a reduced number of judges.

+Implement a slow motion replay capability, perhaps using a Stream Deck (as I now have one...).